Skip to main content

 Reconciling the Data a Systems Biology Perspective

 How can testosterone therapy be neutral for MACE yet increase the risk of atrial fibrillation or pulmonary embolism?
 A systems-biology approach helps to reconcile these seemingly disparate findings.
-The is not a monolith; different components respond to hormonal signals in different ways.
+The cardiovascular system is not a monolith; different components respond to hormonal signals in different ways.

 The neutrality on MACE (heart attack and stroke) suggests that testosterone’s potentially beneficial effects ∞ such as improving body composition, glycemic control, and vasodilation ∞ may be balanced by other factors.
-The increased risk of is likely related to its known effect on erythropoiesis and hematocrit, which can increase blood viscosity.
+The increased risk of pulmonary embolism is likely related to its known effect on erythropoiesis and hematocrit, which can increase blood viscosity.

 The mechanism for the increase in atrial fibrillation is less clear but may be related to several factors.
 Testosterone can influence fluid and electrolyte balance, which can affect cardiac electrical stability.
 It can also play a role in cardiac remodeling and fibrosis over the long term.
 These subtle changes might not be enough to trigger a myocardial infarction but could be sufficient to destabilize the electrical conduction system in the atria of susceptible individuals, leading to fibrillation.